The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Bilipschitz invariance of the data

-\begin{lemma} For a Tjurina component $\Gamma_j$ of $\Gamma$ and a \T-node $\nu$ in $\Gamma_j$ we denote by $F_{\nu}$ a fiber of the fibration $\zeta_\nu^{(\epsilon_0)}\colon M_\nu^{(\epsilon_0)}\to S^1$ obtained by restricting $\zeta_j^{(\epsilon_0)}$ to $M_\nu^{(\epsilon_0)}$.
-Then $F_{\nu}$ contains a fast loop of the first kind which is not parallel to $\partial F_{\nu}$.
-The maximal rate of any such fast loop is $q_\nu$, so $q_\nu$ is a bilipschitz invariant. \end{lemma} \begin{proof} Note that a fast loop can only exist in a thin zone $Z_j^{(\epsilon)}$, and then an argument similar to the proof of the lemma above shows that there is no loss of generality in only considering fast loops which lie in a Milnor fiber of the thin zone.
-Indeed, a loop which is not homotopic into a Milnor fiber must map essentially to the circle under the fibration $\phi_j$ and hence cannot shrink faster than linearly.
+\begin{lemma} For a Tjurina component $\Gamma_j$ of $\Gamma$ and a \T-node $\nu$ in $\Gamma_j$, denote by $F_{\nu}^{(\epsilon)}$ a fiber of the fibration $\zeta_\nu^{(\epsilon)}\colon M_\nu^{(\epsilon)}\to S^1$ obtained by restricting $\zeta_j^{(\epsilon)}$ to $M_\nu^{(\epsilon)}$.
+Then $F_{\nu}^{(\epsilon_0)}$ contains an essential loop which is not homotopic into $\partial F_{\nu}^{(\epsilon_0)}$.
+Any such loop gives a fast loop of maximal rate $q_\nu$, so $q_\nu$ is a bilipschitz invariant. \end{lemma} \begin{proof} Note that a fast loop can only exist in a thin zone, and then an argument similar to the proof of the lemma above shows that there is no loss of generality in considering only fast loops which are homotopic into Milnor fibers of the thin zone.
+Indeed, a loop which is not homotopic into a Milnor fiber must map essentially to the circle under the fibration $\zeta_j$ and hence cannot shrink faster than linearly.